CiscoDevNet/terraform-provider-aci/docs/data-sources/custom_qos_policy.md

     * `name_alias` (nameAlias) - (string) The name alias of the Dot1p Classifier object.
 This attribute is supported in ACI versions: 2.2(1k) and later.
     * `priority` (prio) - (string) The Quality of Service (QoS) priority class ID.
 QoS refers to the capability of a network to provide better service to selected network traffic over various technologies.
 The primary goal of QoS is to provide priority including dedicated bandwidth, controlled jitter and latency (required by some real-time and interactive traffic), and improved loss characteristics.
 You can configure the bandwidth of each QoS level using QoS profiles.
     * `target` (target) - (string) The target of the Dot1p Classifier object.
 This Fabric only supports DSCP mutation, Dot1P mutation is not supported.
-    * `target_cos` (targetCos) - (string) Target COS to be driven based on the range of input values of DSCP coming into the fabric.
+    * `target_cos` (targetCos) - (string) The target Class of Service (CoS) to be driven based on the range of DSCP input values coming into the fabric.
 This attribute is supported in ACI versions: 2.1(1h) and later.
     * `to` (to) - (string) The Dot1p priority range ending value.
     * `annotations` - (list) A list of Annotations (ACI object [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview)).
 This attribute is supported in ACI versions: 3.2(1l) and later.
         * `key` (key) - (string) The key used to uniquely identify this configuration object.